dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2025/03/28
+Software that "just works" long enough without any intervention, naturally becomes hard to build/release/support.
+OTOH software that breaks often enough, creates a sociotechnical system to support its existence.
+Should it be a deliberate practice though? 🤔

 #### 2025/03/27
 The meetup looks a bit busy, but if you're in London and would like to see [Duncan McGregor](https://twitter.com/duncanmcg) and me pre-practicing our KotlinConf talk by doing 31 refactoring in 30 minutes, then I'm sure there will be a seat and a free M&S snack/drink <https://www.meetup.com/kotlin-london/events/306456259>